slopezpereyra/slopezpereyra.github.io/_posts/2025-11-03-AgainstSocialMedia.md

 are to produce an answer lest the world produce one for us.
 Our spare time is the opportunity we have to connect with the creative, enriching facets of our own personal life, as well as the time we have to connect with each other.
 Thus, it is clear that the problem is not that we wish to be distracted, but where do we direct our distraction.
 Since social media networks are by designed addictive and inducing of compulsive behavior, it is no surprise that most people find waste ther lesiure scrolling.
-They should feel every such minute as a
-\textit{theft}, for no instant of our life ever returns.
+They should feel every such minute as a *theft*, for no instant of our life ever returns.

 We underestimate how profoundly promising boredom is.
 The opportunity to be bored is indeed a privilege.
 It is when we are bored that we feel inclined to